License-Logic/documentation/PRIVACY_POLICY_CHANGES.md

 **Via Identity Provider Integration:** When your administrator connects Microsoft Entra ID or Google Workspace via OAuth consent flow.

+**Via Email Integration:** When enabled, we connect to Microsoft 365 or Google Workspace email to scan for software contracts and renewal information.
+Access is limited to contract-related emails only.

 **From your employer:** If you use License Logic under a corporate account, limited user identifiers may be shared with us.

 ---

 ## Data Governance and Security

-**Where Data Goes**: All customer data collected by our agents and integrations is encrypted and transmitted securely to Amazon Web Services (AWS), located in the United State.s
+**Where Data Goes**: All customer data collected by our agents and integrations is encrypted and transmitted securely to Amazon Web Services (AWS), located in the United States.

 **Identity Provider Tokens:** OAuth access and refresh tokens from Entra ID and Google Workspace are encrypted with AES-256-GCM before storage.